binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 There has been a few revisions, since 2005, like with the "seccomp filter mode" being added, which allowed processes to specify which System calls were allowed.
 Then the addition of the `seccomp()` System call in 2014 to the kernel version 3.17.
 [Along with popular applications](https://en.wikipedia.org/wiki/Seccomp) such as Chrome/Chromium, OpenSSH, Docker uses SecComp to reduce the attack surface on the kernel APIs.

 Docker has [disabled about 44 system calls](https://docs.docker.com/engine/security/seccomp/) in its default (seccomp) container profile ([default.json](https://github.com/docker/docker/blob/master/profiles/seccomp/default.json)) out of well over 300 available in the Linux kernel.
 Docker calls this "_moderately protective while providing wide application compatibility_".
-So Docker showing that ease of use is the priority over security.
+It appears that ease of use is the first priority.
 Again, plenty of opportunity here for reducing the attack surface on the kernel APIs, for example the `keyctl` System call was removed from the default Docker container profile after vulnerability [CVE-2016-0728](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2016-0728) was discovered, which allows privilege escalation or denial of service.
 [CVE-2014-3153](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2014-3153) is another vulnerability accessible from the `futex` System call which is white listed in the default Docker profile.

 If you are looking to attack the Linux kernel via its APIs from a Docker container, you have still got plenty of surface area here to play with.